Ontotext-AD/dsp-platform-docs/_v1_0_0-docs/components-overview.md

 ## Concept Extraction API

 <a href="{{ site.baseurl }}/v1_0_0-docs/concept-extraction-service">The Concept Extraction Service (CES)</a> is a stand-alone service, which allows handling large amounts of parallel semantic annotation requests while providing high availability.
 Using data loaded from the GraphDB database as its dictionary of concepts (knowledge base), it recognises mentions of entities, as well as their relevance and algorithm’s confidence, in the text.
-CES is integrated with GraphDB™, which provides a live stream of dictionary updates to the service as they enter the knowledge base.  (link to API docs)
+CES is integrated with GraphDB™, which provides a live stream of dictionary updates to the service as they enter the knowledge base.

 ## CES Coordinator